edgarcltop/Convexa/README.md

-# Con
+# Convexa

-## Convex + Better Auth + Expo (React Native) + Hero UI Native
+## Convexa

-This project was bootstrapped , a modern TypeScript stack combining Convex, Expo/React Native, Tailwind (NativeWind), Turborepo, and more.
+This project was bootstrapped , a modern TypeScript stack combining Convexa, Expo/React Native, Tailwind (NativeWind), Turborepo, and more.
 For architecture and deeper patterns, refer to the Better-T-Stack repo and docs.

 ## Tech Stack